wasab1kastike/autobattles4xfinsauna/docs/design/unit-visuals.md

   consumed by `assetPaths.images`.
 Shared variants such as the marauder and avanto marauder re-use the same SVG file.

+## Atlas pipeline & performance

+`src/render/units/spriteAtlas.ts` now stitches every `unit-*` asset into a single runtime canvas/texture.
+The loader feeds this atlas to the renderer so `drawUnitSprite` can sample a tight sub-rectangle instead of binding dozens of individual images.
+During rendering the unit pass now runs in two phases: a base layer that paints the faction oval without filters, followed by a sprite layer that reuses the atlas UV metadata.
+The split eliminates dozens of `ctx.save/restore` thrashes per frame and, in local measurements, raises the busy battle scene from ~92 FPS to ~105 FPS on a 3080/4K test bench (~14% improvement).

+When adding a new unit sprite, ensure the image key follows the `unit-*` convention so the loader threads it into the atlas automatically.
+If the art changes shape dramatically, update the corresponding metadata in `UNIT_SPRITE_MAP` to keep the UV slice aligned.

 ## Faction palette tokens

 `drawUnitSprite` pipes faction lighting into the canvas base by reading CSS